maxcell/prince.dev/content/location-based-back/index.md

 }
 ```

-You can instead use an object for the `to` value!
+You can instead use an object for `to`!
 If we wanted to recreate the same
 behavior, the code would look like this:

 ```jsx{5}